ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       type(adios2_io), intent(in) :: io

-* :f90:`subroutine adios2_remove_io` DANGER ZONE: removes a particular IO.
+* :f90:`subroutine adios2_remove_io` DANGER ZONE: remove an IO object.
 This will effectively eliminate any parameter from the config xml file

    .. code-block:: fortran